SimonLarsen/tobutobugirl/README.md

 ### Compiling the rom

-Clone the Tobu Tobu Girl repository using the `--recursive` to clone the [mmlgb](https://github.com/SimonLarsen/mmlgb) submodule as well.
+Clone the Tobu Tobu Girl repository using the `--recursive` flag to clone the [mmlgb](https://github.com/SimonLarsen/mmlgb) submodule as well.

 ```
 git clone --recursive https://github.com/SimonLarsen/tobutobugirl